artix75/psyc/doc/markdown/functions.md

 const char  * PSWorkingDirectory (void)
 ```

-Returns PsyC working directory, that is, by default `$HOME/.psyc`.
+Get PsyC working directory, that is, by default `$HOME/.psyc`.
 A custom working directory can be specified at compile-time using **PS_WORKING_DIR** macro or by setting **PS_WORKING_DIR** environment variable.
 The function will try to automatically create the working directory if it doesn't exist.